Ronaldinho leaves Paraguay after five months’ detention

 The brothers arrived in Paraguay on March 4 with Ronaldinho, the 2005 Ballon d’Or winner, due to take part in an event in support of disadvantaged children.

-However, two days later, the pair were taken into police custody when investigators raided their hotel following the discovery they had fake documents.© AFP
+However, two days later, the pair were taken into police custody when investigators raided their hotel following the discovery they had fake documents.

-Brazilian retired football player Ronaldinho at his hearing in Asuncion before he was allowed to leave Paraguay after five months’ detention.

 The former World Cup winner is now “free to travel to whatever country in the world he wants but he must inform us if he changes his permanent residence” for a period of one year, the judge said.